ewired/gjs-guide/docs/guides/gio/dbus.md

 // when you first start watching a name.

 // This will be called when a process takes ownership of the name, which is to
-// say the service actually become active. function onNameAppeared(connection, name, name_owner) {
+// say the service actually became active. function onNameAppeared(connection, name, name_owner) {
     log(`The well-known name ${name} has been owned by ${name_owner}`);
 }